Genbox/SimpleS3/README.md

 * Extensive unit tests ensure correctness and stability
 * Support for uploading/downloading multiparts in parallel
 * Support for third-party servers like [Minio](https://min.io/) and [Wasabi](https://wasabi.com/)
-* ProfileManager to securely manage credentials
+* Has a ProfileManager to securely manage credentials with in-memory encryption
+* Everything is implemeneted with async and cancellation support
+* Validation of requests makes it easier to know what is wrong before sending a request

 ## Extensions
 SimpleS3 is very extensible and has multiple different network drivers and addons you can use.
 Click on the extension below for more information.